nashville-software-school/aws-deployment-instructions/README.md

 # Deploying Your Capstone with Amazon Web Services Elastic Beanstalk

 ## Amazon Web Services (AWS)
-AWS, a subsidiary of Amazon, is the leading provider of on-demand cloud computing platforms and APIs.
+[AWS](https://aws.amazon.com), a subsidiary of Amazon, is the leading provider of on-demand cloud computing platforms and APIs.
 According to [Canalys](https://www.canalys.com/newsroom/global-cloud-market-q4-2020), AWS owns around one third of the cloud computing market and has reported revenue of $12.7 billion for Q4 2020.
 Its competitors include [Microsoft Azure](https://azure.microsoft.com/en-us/free/) and [Google Cloud Platform](https://cloud.google.com).

+## Why Deploy on AWS?
-Your ability to display your capstone on AWS servers will signal to employers your ability to work on a modern software development team, many of which are now responsible for the deployment, monitoring, and maintenance of their software stack in the cloud.
+Your ability to display your capstone running on AWS servers will signal to employers your ability to work on a modern software development team, many of which are now responsible for the deployment, monitoring, and maintenance of their software stack in the cloud.